accehikllmr/Python/README.md

 # Python
- everything that I know about Python is contained herein
+Everything that I know about the Python programming language is contained herein.